tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 Instructions on how to create a Java Eclipse Project on a local machine and then store the source code for that project in a GitHub repository.

-Note that these instructions are repeatable, that is, they include instructions on deleting what was created so that you may repeat the instructions again - as many times as you want to.
+Note: these instructions are repeatable, that is, they include instructions on deleting what was created so that you may repeat the instructions again - as many times as you want to.

-***Note that specific userids, file names, and folder names are used - no attempt has been made to generalize: extrapolate as you need to.***
+***Note: specific userids, file names, and folder names are used - no attempt has been made to generalize; extrapolate needed.***

 # Create a new GitHub Repository